NoelM/noelm.github.io/content/posts/balance_the_process/index.md

 * Estimate
 * …and any other Jira field!

-The level of detail required on post-its depends on team size.
-For a solo worker or a binome, minimal details like a title and brief description are sufficient, as the task creator and executor are the same.
-However, in larger teams, tasks often involve multiple stakeholders, such as managers, developers, and reviewers, making them interdependent.
-This significantly increases the number of interactions, which grows quadratically with team size (e.g., 4 people \= 12 potential interactions per task).
+We could require every task to have all fields filled out, but this approach would be counterproductive.
+The level of detail needed on post-its depends heavily on the size of the team and its context.
+For solo workers or small pairs, minimal details, such as a title and brief description, are enough.
+Because the task creator and executor are usually the same person.

-With numerous stakeholders, it can easily end up with overwhelming communication challenges, like _infinite_ Slack conversations and threads.
-To mitigate this, filling the post-it fields will save time.
-It streamlines communication, reduces unnecessary back-and-forth, and ensures all stakeholders are aligned.
+However, in larger teams, tasks often involve multiple stakeholders, including managers, developers, and reviewers, which creates dependencies.
+As team size `N` grows, the number of interactions increases quadratically (`N(N-1)`, e.g., 4 people = 12 potential interactions per task).

+With many stakeholders, communication can quickly become overwhelming, resulting in endless Slack threads and back-and-forth conversations.
+To address this, filling post-it fields saves time by streamlining communication.

 ![](images/image2.png)

-So, we need to balance the level of details on each post-it according to the team size and its autonomy.
-As illustrated in the graph, the optimal amount of detail increases with the team size.
-On the other hand, if there are too may mandatory fields—similar to the takeoff checklist example—we will waste more time executing the process than completing the task itself.
+Therefore, we need to balance the level of detail required based on team size and autonomy.
+As shown in the graph, the optimal amount of detail increases with team size.
+However, if too many fields are made mandatory, similar to the takeoff checklist example, we risk wasting more time executing the process than actually completing the tasks.

 In a nutshell, don’t get stuck on Agile, Scrum, or other dogmas.
 Take the best elements from each, adapt them, and create an optimal process tailored to your needs.